ebzzry/ebzzry.github.io/en/fkd/nix.md

 determinism of [Nix](https://nixos.org/nix) and by using a single declarative configuration file that contains all settings and knobs in one place—`/etc/nixos/configuration.nix`.
 This file contains information about your filesystems, users, services, network configuration, input devices, kernel parameters, and more.
-This means that you can take a `configuration.nix` of someone, and have his exact system configuration!
+This means that you can take a `configuration.nix` of someone, and have their exact system configuration!
 In NixOS you don’t have to fiddle around with the whole system manually for configuration that you want.
 You don’t have to use ad-hoc solutions to specify a desired configuration state.
 You don’t need to install additional software to manage system configuration.